chatlavasu572/Testing-Pinecone/Testing-Pinecone.md

 ```
 ![Screenshot from 2025-06-22 12-20-08](https://github.com/user-attachments/assets/2d8e4479-b639-472a-bfd2-3842773a0707)

+#### 7.Status of an Index
-#### 7.Pinecone is eventually consistent, so there can be a slight delay before new or changed records are visible to queries.
+Pinecone is eventually consistent, so there can be a slight delay before new or changed records are visible to queries.
 You can view index stats to check if the current vector count matches the number of vectors you upserted (50):
 ```

 # Wait for the upserted vectors to be indexed